haruhisa-enomoto/haruhisa-enomoto.github.io/_pages/problems.md

 ## Wide subcategories

+- Is there any wide subcategory $\mathcal{W}$ in the module category of an artin algebra such that $\mathcal{W}$ has enough projectives and there are **infinitely many indecomposable projective objects** in $\mathcal{W}$?

+- Suppose that there is a common upper bound on the cardinality of semibricks.
+Then is this algebra necessarily $\tau$-tilting finite?
+(The converse of course holds by the result of e.g. Asai.)

 - By computer computation, I conjecture that for $\tau$-tilting finite case, the lattice of wide subcategory is strongly Sperner, see [my talk](/talks/2021-07-26/).
 Since the non-crossing partition lattice and the shard intersection lattice are realized as lattices of wide subcategories, this will unify several known results by combinatorialists.
 - Or are there more properties such that the lattice of wide subcategory has?
 Especially, what can be said if we consider $\tau$-tilting infinite case, or we only consider left finite wide subcategories?
 - For the hereditary case, there is a self-duality on the lattice of wide subcategories.
 For a general algebra $\Lambda$, is there any algebra $\Gamma$ such that the lattices of wide subcategories over $\Lambda$ and $\Gamma$ are dual to each other?
 This will make things easier to deal with.